albertyumol/albertyumol.github.io/_posts/2019-02-25-LAestimation.md

 ​

-For some continuous function F1 and F2 (with continuous partial derivatives) that contains a region R, Green's Theorem relates
+For some continuous function F1 and F2 (with continuous partial derivatives) that contains a region R, Green's Theorem relates.

+<div class="fb-comments" data-href="https://albertyumol.github.io/" data-numposts="5"></div>